umyelab/LabGym/README.md

 ## Usage Step 2: identify and quantify behaviors

-LabGym is equipped with three distinct modes of behavior identification to suit different scenarios:
+LabGym is equipped with three distinct modes of behavior identification to suit different scenarios.

 <p>&nbsp;</p>